DataDog/documentation/content/en/real_user_monitoring/browser/collecting_browser_errors.md

 You can instrument the React [error boundaries][5] to monitor React rendering errors using the RUM Browser SDK `addError()` API.

-The collected rendering errors contain a component stack, which is unminified like any other error stack traces once you've [uploaded sourcemaps][6].
+The collected rendering errors contain a component stack, which is unminified like any other error stack traces after you [upload sourcemaps][6].

 To instrument React error boundaries for monitoring, use the following: